Bakhtawar-Alias-Rimsha/task_manager/README.md

 ## Getting Started
 # 📋 Task Manager App

-A sleek and functional task management app built with **Flutter**, designed as a final project for Week 3 of the Coursera Programming with JavaScript course.
+A sleek and functional task management app built with **Flutter**, designed as a final project for Week 3 of the Programming with JavaScript .
 This app allows users to add, delete, and mark tasks as complete, with **persistent data storage** and a toggleable **dark/light theme**.

 ---